Application-Consistent Backups (BETA)

 Volume Shadow Copy Service (VSS) is a framework designed primarily to solve the application-consistent problems for Windows operating systems.
 VSS is an infrastructure that provides backup applications with the feature of creating application-consistent backups.

-When a backup procedure is initiated, VSS works as follows:
+When backup job is initiated, VSS works as follows:

 VMware Application-Consistent Backups